alexogeny/spectacles/content/2022-05-04-encrypted_pop_os_install_with_luks_lvm_btrfs.md

 sudo systemctl enable fstrim.timer
 ```

-## Step 6 - Update the ssytem and reboot
+## Step 6 - Update the system and reboot

 Now we just need to do cleanups and system updates!